Browse, query, and migrate MongoDB — natively on your Mac.

 Secure Connections

 TLS/SSL, SSH tunneling, SCRAM authentication.
-Credentials stored in the macOS Keychain.
+Credentials stored in the macOS Keychain — never on our servers.

 How developers actually use Mongon